awsdocs/aws-control-tower-guide/doc_source/quick-start.md

 1. Confirm your choices and choose **Set up landing zone**\.

-1. AWS Control Tower takes about 30 to 45 minutes to set up all of the resources in your landing zone\.
+1. AWS Control Tower takes about 30 minutes to set up all of the resources in your landing zone\.

 For a more detailed version of how to set up AWS Control Tower, including ways to customize your environment, read and follow the procedures in the next few topics\.